Following up on our previous post about the U.S. Surgeon General’s loneliness report. this issue will get into the weeds a bit.

 Mutual aid projects, Spade notes, “teach us how the world used to be and lets us practice something different”—i.e., membership in a society where once again we matter greatly to each other.

-What do these observations have to do with a loneliness policy?
 First, we might argue that any wisdom around creating “new systems of care and generosity” deserves our attention.
 In other regions of the world, especially ones where social solidarity is stronger than in this country, we find systems of care which have typically arisen out of a mentality of mutual aid and even social resistance to a dominant regime, as in the cases of Basque Spain and Quebec.

 Or South Korea, where the 1997 financial collapse cost 1.8 million workers (about 9% of the workforce) their jobs.
 In addition to an eventual government response, an immediate outpouring of mutual aid stimulated interest in forming new social enterprises, i.e., hybrid businesses with two characteristics: serving community benefit and employing marginalized people.